Aygran/PowerShell-Infrastructure/README.md

 # All AD User Audit -
   An auditing script that pulls all desired information from all enabled users in Active Directory.
 Easily editable to provide exact objects for your scope, also exports   contents as a time-stamped CSV, and includes an additional time-stamp at the bottom of the CSV after user data.

+# Local Admin Groups -
+  A little script that's come in handy a few times for myself.
+This will pull the list of users in a local group and display it in a csv.
+You can edit the said CSV and reuse it to add members to a local group as well.